First US Case Of Omicron Variant Detected In California

 LOS ANGELES (CBSLA) — The first U.S. case of the Omicron variant of COVID-19 has been detected in California.

-The Centers for Disease Control and Prevention confirmed Wednesday that the case was detected in a traveler who returned from South Africa on Nov.
+The Centers for Disease Control and Prevention, along with the California Department of Public Health, confirmed Wednesday that the case was detected in a traveler who returned from South Africa on Nov.
 22.

 The variant was detected using genomic sequencing by researchers at the University of California, San Francisco.